D3monVIP/discord-boost-tool/README.md

-# Python Version 3.9 Recommended
+# ULTIMATE PYTHON VERSION RECOMMENDED
 ## Boost any discord server with this tool!

 # PREVIEW